-Because of the complexity, one organization took a step back and worked together to be intentional and define what exactly DEI each mean to their health system and community.
-The executives also discussed the importance of embedding health equity within the “organizational DNA” and looking at all strategies, processes, and data through a health equity lens.
+Because of the complexity, one organisation took a step back and worked together to be intentional and define what exactly DEI each mean to their health system and community.
+The executives also discussed the importance of embedding health equity within the “organisational DNA” and looking at all strategies, processes, and data through a health equity lens.
 Many executives discussed the importance of being intentional and taking a holistic approach by developing health equity strategies and goals within their workforce, patients, and the community.

 "How do you stretch or repurpose your dollars to build relationships.
 You could build all the programming in the world, but people don't want to trust you ...
 I want the community to say we designed it for them, but we designed it with them."